ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 }
 ```

-For now watch keys are just strings that are matched with `contains` against classpath entries of the loaded
+For now watch keys are just strings that are matched with `contains`, against the classpath entries in the loaded
 application, such as a jar name or a project directory name.
-These classes are then loaded with special `ClassLoader` that is recycled when change is detected.
+These classes are then loaded with a special `ClassLoader` that is recycled when a change is detected.

 **Note:** `ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself,
-don't expect it to be reload automatically.
-It can't work because core classes are loaded before auto-reload machinery kicks in.
+don't expect it to be reloaded automatically.
+It cannot work because core classes are loaded before the auto-reload kicks in.
-The exclusion can potentially be smaller, but it's hard to analyse all the transitive closure of types loaded during
+The exclusion can potentially be smaller, but it is hard to analyze all the transitive closure of types loaded during
 startup.

 <a id="example"></a>